ChenCohen14/Minesweeper/README.md

 # Minesweeper
-The well-known and popular game for IOS Minesweeper.
+The well-known and popular game Minesweeper for IOS.